bensutherland/eRNA_taxo/README.md

 Quantify bam files:
 `./01_scripts/05_express.sh`
+This produces several xprs files that are used in the next stage.

 ### 5. Normalization and Differential Expression
+Work within R to import the named results.xprs files and collect all into a single matrix file.
+`01_scripts/prepare_gxlevels_matrix.R`

 Work within R using the script in the directory
 `01_scripts/06_edgeR_normalization.R`

+### 6. Annotate transcriptome